What is Constipation?

-Food poisoning is infection and inflammation of the gastrointestinal tract caused by consuming contaminated food or water.
-The large number of parasites, bacteria and viruses are responsible for causing food poisoning.
+Food poisoning is an infection and inflammation of the gastrointestinal tract caused by consuming contaminated food or water.
+A large number of parasites, bacteria, and viruses are responsible for causing food poisoning.
 When contaminated food or water is consumed, microbes release toxins when they enter the gut.

 Symptoms of Food Poisoning

 - Watery loose motions.

 - Colicky abdominal pain before or during stools.